-> The faster your law firm's site loads, the longer visitors stay connected and the lower your bounce rate.
+The faster your website loads, the longer visitors stay connected and the lower your bounce rate.
 If your bounce rate is too high, Google assumes that your site doesn't answer a visitor's questions and you will be demoted in the search rankings.

-> Fri Jul 02 2021
+Fri Jul 02 2021

 Branding Company is pleased to offer our clients fully managed Google Ads campaigns at three different tiers, built to attract clients for your legal services, in your target area to maximize your budget.
 And for most packages, we do not even take a management fee on your advertising budget.

 Sat Jun 26 2021

 If your law firm doesn’t show up on that first page anywhere, how do you grow the business?
 You start by conducting a local SEO audit of your website.